Dr Joe Jack Williams explains Net Carbon Zero and what that means for FCBStudios.

 For us, this embraces 60 years of operational and embodied carbon emissions, including the construction, replacement and maintenance cycles and what happens to the building at the end of its life.

-In a project that starts off zero carbon embodied carbon on occupation, and continues to be net zero carbon in its operational carbon, with low impact maintenance and replacement cycles, then it is possible that it could continue to be net zero carbon throughout its life.
+In a project that starts off zero embodied carbon on occupation, and continues to be net zero in its operational carbon, with low impact maintenance and replacement cycles, then it is possible that it could continue to be net zero carbon throughout its life.
 These projects we call regenerative.

 In order to achieve net zero carbon, the detail matters.
 However, if we adhere to six main principles in our projects, we will reach a starting point for calculating the carbon emissions that is closer to zero.